rolandmueller/bigdata/deployment.md

 ## Apply for GitHub Student Developer Pack

-Apply for the free GitHub Student Developer Pack at: https://education.github.com/pack
+Apply for the free GitHub Student Developer Pack at https://education.github.com/pack

 ## Register a Domain Name